How to Know if Thumbsucking is Harmful or Helpful

 While most mothers, for practical reasons, give infant thumbsucking their thumbs-up approval, some dentists vote thumbs down.
 While this harmless habit subsides without concern or intervention in most infants by the age of two, some children increase their thumbsucking to such frequency and intensity that it becomes a social and dental problem.

-Thumbs in push teeth out.
 In the first two to four years, don’t worry about thumb and teeth not getting along.
 Seldom does thumbsucking harm teeth in the child under four, and it usually subsides by this age anyway.
-But habitual thumbsucking at age three or four or older is a reason to start putting money aside for the orthodontist, especially if the child already has a hereditary overbite or protruding upper gum.
+But habitual thumbsucking can be harmful at age three or four or older and is a reason to start putting money aside for the orthodontist, especially if the child already has a hereditary overbite or protruding upper gum.
 Or, you can start thinking of ways to get that offending thumb out of the child’s mouth and into his pocket.
 Because of the way the thumb is forced against the inside of the upper front teeth, thumbsucking can cause overbite (buck teeth) and other dental malocclusions.
-If neither your child’s doctor nor his dentist are worried about the thumbsucking, you shouldn’t worry either.
+If neither your child’s doctor nor his dentist is worried about the thumbsucking, you shouldn’t worry either.

-Oversucked thumbs get sore.
 Habitual sucking is hard on the skin of the thumb.
-Spending too much time between the moisture of the tongue and the pressure of the teeth causes oversucked thumbs to look like one long callus; others crack and bleed.
-Some get infected (there is a red, swollen tender area where the thumb nail joins the skin).
+Spending too much time between the moisture of the tongue and the pressure of the teeth causes over-sucked thumbs to look like one long callus; others crack and bleed.
+Infections can also occur.
+Watch out for red, swollen tender skin where the thumbnail joins the skin.